michaelyons/Art-Vuer/README.md

 ## About

-Art Vuer automatically gathers data from the Harvard Museum API and displays American, Dutch and Spanish Artists with their corresponding artworks
+Art Vuer automatically gathers data from the Harvard Museum API and displays American, Dutch and Spanish Artists with their corresponding artworks.
+This app was built in 2 days using Vue.

 ### Screenshots